mosn/layotto/docs/en/development/contributing-doc.md

 # Document Contribution Guide

-Thank you for your interest in Layotto!
+Thank you for your support in Layotto!

 This document describes how to modify/add documents.
 Documentation for this repository is written in Markdown.